makersacademy/airport_challenge/README.md

 Seems similar to 3 if anything easier
 Tests:
--  check let_plane_land method fails when weather is stormy
+1. Check let_plane_land method fails when weather is stormy
-- alter let_plane_land test to work when weather is sunny
+2. Alter let_plane_land test to work when weather is sunny

 *5.
 As an air traffic controller
 To ensure safety
 I want to prevent landing when the airport is full*

 How big is the airport? pretty f*cking small! only fits one plane (we assume at first)

 Tests:
 set airport.full == full using sub